9 Industrials Stocks Whale Activity In Today's Session

 Explanation

-• Regarding UBER (NYSE:UBER), we observe a put option sweep with bullish sentiment.
-It expires in 253 day(s) on August 15, 2025.
-Parties traded 265 contract(s) at a $65.00 strike.
-This particular put needed to be split into 24 different trades to become filled.
-The total cost received by the writing party (or parties) was $172.3K, with a price of $650.0 per contract.
-There were 1471 open contracts at this strike prior to today, and today 400 contract(s) were bought and sold.
+• Regarding BA (NYSE:BA), we observe a call option sweep with bullish sentiment.
+It expires in 7 day(s) on December 13, 2024.
+Parties traded 140 contract(s) at a $155.00 strike.
+This particular call needed to be split into 8 different trades to become filled.
+The total cost received by the writing party (or parties) was $38.5K, with a price of $275.0 per contract.
+There were 1442 open contracts at this strike prior to today, and today 442 contract(s) were bought and sold.

-• For SYM (NASDAQ:SYM), we notice a call option trade that happens to be bullish, expiring in 162 day(s) on May 16, 2025.
-This event was a transfer of 50 contract(s) at a $22.50 strike.
-The total cost received by the writing party (or parties) was $50.9K, with a price of $1020.0 per contract.
-There were 401 open contracts at this strike prior to today, and today 268 contract(s) were bought and sold.
+• For HON (NASDAQ:HON), we notice a call option trade that happens to be bearish, expiring in 770 day(s) on January 15, 2027.
+This event was a transfer of 49 contract(s) at a $300.00 strike.
+The total cost received by the writing party (or parties) was $58.8K, with a price of $1200.0 per contract.
+There were 5728 open contracts at this strike prior to today, and today 384 contract(s) were bought and sold.

-• For TT (NYSE:TT), we notice a call option trade that happens to be bullish, expiring in 197 day(s) on June 20, 2025.
-This event was a transfer of 10 contract(s) at a $400.00 strike.
-The total cost received by the writing party (or parties) was $43.2K, with a price of $4320.0 per contract.
-There were 3 open contracts at this strike prior to today, and today 20 contract(s) were bought and sold.
+• For UAL (NASDAQ:UAL), we notice a call option trade that happens to be bearish, expiring in 105 day(s) on March 21, 2025.
+This event was a transfer of 39 contract(s) at a $110.00 strike.
+The total cost received by the writing party (or parties) was $31.5K, with a price of $810.0 per contract.
+There were 878 open contracts at this strike prior to today, and today 42 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.